 To test for the presence and quantity of CTC in your blood, speak with your physician regarding the Veridex CellSearch® CTC test.
-You may also order these tests from Life Extension at 800-226-2370, or on the web at www.lef.org.
-(Quantitative CTC testing may not be available for all types of cancer).
+You may also order quantitative CTC tests for breast, colon, and prostate cancer from Life Extension at 800-226-2370, or on the web at www.lef.org.

-Note: Quantitative CTC testing may not be available for all types of cancer.
-The testing is most feasible with any kind of carcinoma (e.g. lung, colon, breast, ovary, cervix, prostate, stomach, gastric, esophagus, liver...), mesothelioma or melanoma.
+Note: Qualitative CTC testing is most feasible with any kind of carcinoma (e.g. lung, colon, breast, ovary, cervix, prostate, stomach, gastric, esophagus, liver...), mesothelioma or melanoma.

 Testing of tumors of the central nervous system (e.g. glioblastoma) is limited, because in the majority of cases it is not successful to isolate CTCs, since these tumors rarely shed tumor cells into the bloodstream.

 (e.g. Hodgkin- or Non-Hodgkin Lymphomas, B-cell lymphomas, myelogenous and lymphocytic leukemias) can be assayed as well.
 Please note that we cannot test for T-cell cancers at all.
 Testing for Multiple Myeloma (MM) is not recommended since we observed low detection rates in MM.